leosch-coding/asm-algorithms/README.md

  - v1.0: Full working demo.
 Takes a .txt file, and outputs m and b for the coords given
    - Infrastructure included: Memory allocator, parser for the file, converter of floats to ascii
+ - v2.0: WIP
+   - Planning to add kahan summation, as well as centred values to improve numeric stability

+## Algorithms currently being developed:

+ ### Naive Bayes

+ - I've been programming both the 'exp' and the 'log' functions, both using Taylor series right now.
+Is this precise?
+Not really, I'm going to improve it in the next iteration
+ - Both will be posted alongside Naive Bayes
+ - Exp and Log functions are intentionally left generic and primitive in order to be tweaked as needed
+ - Estimated completion time for log/exp: today
+ - Estimated completion time for full algorithm: 2-3 days~

+ ### k-NN

+ - Currently in the design stage
+ - Estimated completion time: 1-2 days~ post-Naive Bayes